 After that, it’s time to get down to teaching my students to count.
 Once and for all.

 First, I explain to them that the rhythm is more important than the notes.
-We can have music without notes (percussion) but we music have rhythm.
+We can have music without notes (percussion) but with music we must have rhythm.

 I always demonstrate this by playing Bach’s minuet in G with no rhythm i.e., every note is the same, and then I play it with all of the wrong notes but the correct rhythm.